karan/PlaySink/README.md

 	|-- routes        /* The URL routes                    */
 	|-- views         /* The templates for the 'views'     */

+## TODO

+[ ] Simple user/pwd authentication using passport
+[ ] Make a simple dashboard that use sees after login [ ] Facebook authentication using passport-facebook

 ### What has been done